 I combine a strong scholarly research record and robust teaching experience with an extensive pre-PhD professional background in program evaluation and applied research.

-I am currently a Postdoctoral Scholar at Oregon State University's School of Social and Behavioral Sciences.
+I am currently an Assistant Professor in the Political Science Department at California Polytechnic State University at San Luis Obispo.
 Prior to pursuing my PhD in Public Policy at Oregon State University under a National Science Foundation Graduate Research Fellowship, I spent almost fifteen years providing program evaluation and other applied research services to public-sector and non-profit clients.
 I also hold an MPA from Princeton University’s School of International and Public Affairs.
 I use she/her/hers pronouns.

 My research interests focus on the field of public policy, spanning three main areas: policy process, governance and policy analysis.
 My scholarship ranges from the determinants of policy decisions and governance practices to the impact of public policy decisions on individuals, households and communities.